Explore how textiles have been used in historic and contemporary protests with artist Helen Mather.

 Download The Fabric of Protest resources to guide you through creating your own textile work inspired by the topics explored during monthly public workshops.

-Topics explored include: noticing nature; working conditions for migrant workers; inequalities in society and migration and textiles.
+Topics explored include: noticing nature; identity; working conditions for migrant workers; inequalities in society and migration and textiles.

 The Fabric of Protest resources